EddieJohanssonn3000/sliding-puzzle/README.md

 ## Notes

 This was my first real React project with TypeScript, which made it a great challenge.
 We only started learning TypeScript a week ago in school, so it was very new to apply to a real project.
+In a bigger project, i would do the structure a bit different, with custom hooks for example.
+But for a project this size, i decided to keep it simple.
 I hope you're satisfied with the result!

 ---